 Last weekend, I had the opportunity to host such a succinct affair.
 Dinner for those who were able to stay had to be arranged and prepared, then consumed in exactly one hour and fifteen minutes.
 (And then I blew the first thirty minutes of that socializing.)
 Thankfully, planning ahead allowed me to light a fire, scuffle quickly and get it all together.

 - Buy the right scallops.
 Look for U/10 dry packed diver scallops.
 U/10 means you get less than ten per pound (meaning, they’re large), and dry packed means nobody doused them in a gooey liquid meant to preserve their color.
-Naked scallops are key, and best if you can find those that have never been frozen.
-The consequence of not buying the right scallops: biting into a beautiful food that tastes like styrofoam: No flavor, very sad.
+Diver means somebody (a diver) went down to the bottom of sea to hand-pick the scallops.
+Naked, un-preserved scallops scallops are the single key to good scallops.
+If you can’t find “diver” scallops, look for the word “dry.”
+Don’t waste your time with scallops that are advertised as “wet” or have “water added.”
+The consequence of not buying the right scallops: biting into a beautiful food that tastes gummy, and/or dense: No flavor, very sad.

 - Get some tasks done ahead of time.
 It takes less than five minutes to whiz the sauce in the blender, but then it takes another couple of minutes to wash your appliance.
 And it takes another couple of minutes to rinse and pat dry your scallops.
 So do yourself a favor and get these done ahead of time.
 Then when it’s time to cook, simply pull them out, sprinkle with salt, and drop them into the pan.
 The consequence of not prepping ahead: 5-10 minutes.
 Or if you have an hour to cook and feast, this is 10%-20% of your time.